Simpals

-Simpals (in English is spelled "sim-pals") - is a group of Moldovan companies that provide online services.
+Simpals (in English is spelled "sim-pals") is a group of Moldovan companies that provide online services.
 Simpals has a large animation studio.

 Simpals is the leader of the online advertising market in Moldova.
 The Simpals portals reaches almost 75% of the Moldovan internet.
 Simpals made the first online video broadcast in Moldova and was the first company to sponsor a marathon in Moldova.

-Today Simpals has about 160 employees.
+Today Simpals has about 200 employees.
 The Founder and CEO is Dmitri Voloshin and the CEO is Roman Shtirbu.

 Operations

 Web portals

-As of 2020, Simpals owned 19 portals.
+As of 2023, Simpals owned 33 portals and products.
 Simpals web platforms are visited by approximately 1.3 million unique visitors per month (over 70% of all internet users from Moldova).